 Prepaid cards for young people and students

-Prepaid cards are particularly popular among young adults and students, partly because many banks offer prepaid cards with no annual fee to customers aged 12 or 14 years old.
+Prepaid cards are particularly popular among young adults and students.
+This is partly because many banks offer prepaid cards with no annual fee to customers aged 12 or 14 years old.
 Credit cards are only available to adults aged 18 years old or older and require credit checks.

-By targeting teenagers and young adults with prepaid card marketing, financial services providers hope of converting them from away from cash (which is anonymous and free of fees) to using payment methods which generate revenues by way of fees and harvested data.
+By targeting teenagers and young adults with prepaid card marketing, financial services providers hope to convert them from away from cash (which is anonymous and free of charge) to using payment methods which generate revenues for them by way of fees and harvested data.

 Even school teachers have participated in the marketing of prepaid cards, advocating them as a means of protecting young people from living above and beyond their means.
 According to prepaid card advocates, parents can more easily control their children’s spending by gaining the ability to remotely load or freeze accounts as they deem necessary.